 - After your Workshop Leader training is complete, you can schedule your first workshop!
 Once you have scheduled your first workshop and given your Region Leader a date, time, and location for your event, you will be sent 5 wig kits at a time to put on small workshops to begin with.

-- Use one kit to attach yarn onto beanie with and use as a demonstration wig at your workshop.
-The other 4 kits should be used for volunteers to create wigs at workshops (either 4 volunteers singly working on a wig, or 8 volunteers paired up to work on a wig together).
+- Use one kit to attach yarn onto the beanie to use as a demonstration wig at your workshop.
+The other 4 kits should be used for volunteers to create wigs at workshops (either 4 volunteers singly working on a wig, or 8 volunteers working in pairs).

 - Completed wigs must be returned to your Region Leader within 2 weeks of your workshop so they can be inspected, packaged up, and sent to their recipients in a timely manner.

-- Workshop Leaders may become a Chapter Leader by invitation only by their Region Leader.
+- Workshop Leaders may become a Chapter Leader only by invitation from their Region Leader.
+Our Chapter needs are based on proximity to children’s hospitals, large numbers of Magic Makers, and other Chapters.

 - What is the benefit of becoming a Chapter Leader vs. remaining a Workshop Leader?